Beyoncé and Jay-Z Bring Their Elevator Scandal Full Circle

 The star-studded couple was spotted out and about in New York City Monday night in honor of the Grammy-winning rapper's 48th birthday.
 The stylish pair stepped out in chic ensembles, the songstress sporting a checkered dress with floral appliqués and a blue fur stole while her husband rocked a maroon suit and gold necklaces.

-The two musical stars headed downtown to the movies where, according to a source, they saw Woody Allen's crime drama, Wonder Wheel.
+The two musical stars headed downtown to the movies where, per a source, they saw Woody Allen's crime drama, Wonder Wheel.
+According to another insider, the couple rented out the theater for themselves and a few close friends.
+Since Jay-Z is currently on tour, they didn't want to do anything too crazy.

-Per the insider, the lovebirds were "upbeat" and "friendly" as they headed out after the movie.
 The two were clearly in a good mood as they managed to poke fun at themselves thanks to a well-timed elevator ride.

 247PAPS.TV / Splash News

 "Hurry up.
-C'mon up—get it," the rapper instructed photogs, urging them to get the shot before the two ultimately exited and headed for their car.
+C'mon up—get it," the rapper instructed the photogs, urging them to get the shot before the two ultimately exited and headed for their car.

 While the trio never explained the specific reason for their elevator scuffle, which subsequently leaked and went viral at the time, a rep for the family released a statement saying they had "worked through" their issues.
 "Jay and Solange each assume their share of responsibility for what has occurred" and "acknowledge their role in this private matter that has played out in the public," the statement read.
 The three publicly vowed to move forward as a "united family."